Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 To set up a package approval flow, refer to [HOWTO: Approve and Promote Open-source Packages](/docs/proget/packages/package-promotion/proget-howto-promote-packages).
 This guide uses NuGet feeds as an example, but the steps are identical when creating CRAN feeds.

-After creating your "Unapproved" and "Approved" feeds, follow the steps in [Step 3](#step-3) to add the "Approved" feed as a custom repository in your local R environments, entering:
+After creating your "Unapproved" and "Approved" feeds, follow the steps in ["Adding the Feed to Your Local R Environments"](#add-feed) to add the "Approved" feed as a custom repository in your local R environments, entering:

 ```r
 options(repos = c(«repository-name» = "«feed-url»"))